Reynolds Number

 L = characteristic length (m, ft)

-ν = kinematic viscosity (m2/s, ft2/s)
+ν = μ / ρ = kinematic viscosity (m2/s, ft2/s)

-Reynolds Number for a Pipe or Duct
+Reynolds Number for Flow in Pipe or Duct

 For a pipe or duct the characteristic length is the hydraulic diameter.
-The Reynolds Number for a duct or pipe can be expressed as

 Re = ρ u dh / μ